 Nkhonjera, G.K.
 (2017).
 Understanding the impact of climate change on the dwindling water resources of South Africa, focusing mainly on Olifants River basin: a review.
 Environ.
 Sci.
 Policy 71, 19e29.

 Nyantakyi, J. A., Aboagye-Larbi, H., and Acheampong, M. (2013).
-A comparative assessment of the upstream and downstream water qualities of River Tano in Ghana.
+A comparative assessment of River Tano's upstream and downstream water qualities in Ghana.
 Journal of Environmental Science and Engineering, p.
 283-292.

 Regmi, G., Indraratna, B., Nghiem, L.D.
 (2009).
 Long-term performance of a permeable reactive barrier in acid sulfate soil terrain.
 Water, Air, & Soil Pollut.
 Focus 9 (5e6), 409e419.

 Salem, M.G., Amin, E., (2012).
-Enhanced removal of dissolved iron and manganese from nonconventional water resources in Delta District, Egypt.
+Enhanced dissolved iron and manganese removal from nonconventional water resources in Delta District, Egypt.
 Energy Procedia, 983e993.

 Water Resources Commission.
 (2012).
 Tano River Basin- Integrated Water Resources Management Plan. [report] Accra, Ghana.